 RiverCourt Residences, a formerly abandoned mill building, was redeveloped for use as a senior and assisted living facility.
 Groton Commons also provides housing exclusively to limited-income senior or mobility-impaired residents.
 Groton has been working on increasing the number of multifamily developments in town and the number of affordable units in recent years.
-As of January 2024, a comprehensive permit for forty homeownership units known as Heritage Landing was in the permitting process with the Board of Appeals.
+In 2024, a twenty-eight unit subdivision with seven affordable units has been permitted for the site known as Heritage Landing on Cow Pond Brook Road.